 Beaulieu College believes in the integration of Information Technology into the learning process.
 It is important that the use of Information and Communication Technologies are not used merely as entertainment or distraction, but rather as a means to engage the minds of our pupils in the work being covered.

-Each pupil must have access to the Internet using some form of device.
+Each pupil must have access to the Internet using some form of a device.
 We appreciate that these come in many forms and have chosen to be less prescriptive in this area.
 Thus pupils could have iPads or other tablets, laptops or notebooks.
 It is important, despite these differences in computer equipment, that there is a level of standardisation.
 Where possible we encourage the use of open technology or technology that is available across all platforms.

 Staff training is a high priority.
 Beaulieu College runs a programme of continuous professional development where staff are credited for attending training courses which are held throughout the year.
 This enables them to put best practices to work in their classrooms and ensure that they are delivering their lessons while using IT in relevant and meaningful ways, allowing the pupils in their class to engage with their learning.